 After all, there’s nothing worse than awkward Christmas Day vibes.

 If you want to know another top tip in terms of how to have the best Christmas ever, taking some time off work is a good start.

-I know that you can’t always control how much annual leave you have, especially if Jenny from Marketing booked the whole two weeks off over the festive period in early January this year meaning that you couldn’t because your company needs the cover.
+We know that you can’t always control how much annual leave you have, especially if Jenny from Marketing booked the whole two weeks off over the festive period in early January this year meaning that you couldn’t because your company needs the cover.
+(Screw you, Jenny!)

 Speaking of having time to relax, don’t neglect yourself during the Christmas period.
 It can be tempting to look after the younger members of your family or help out your Mum with hosting duties but then forget to treat yourself with kindness.

 Whether it’s spending an hour upstairs in your bedroom watching Netflix after dinner or nipping out for a walk for some fresh air, do whatever it takes for you to feel positive and happy over the festive season.